 - Consumers are tricked into thinking that conventional yogurt with “live & active cultures” seals have more live & active cultures.
 But the truth was that your typical organic farmstead products have far more of these live & active cultures than conventional yogurt based on the fermentation process and probiotic strains naturally in the ferment milk.

 - Most of the conventional yogurt products on the shelves do not meet the legal definition to be labeled as “yogurt” by the FDA via their own “standard of identity.”
 The inclusion of artificial sweeteners, preservatives, milk protein concentrates, and other artificial nutrients that do not appear on the FDA’s list, and therefore it should not be able to be sold as “yogurt.”

 In addition, certain ingredients added by conventional products like aspartame and artificial colors are linked to adverse health effects and diseases like brain tumors and neurological disease so why are they even marketed as a health food?
 The consumer does not believe that “health food” is linked to cancer and makes purchases based on that assumption.
-The reality is not reflected in the marketing at all.
+The reality is not reflected in marketing at all.